 In rare cases, serious or fatal reactions may occur during or shortly after the injection.
 Tell your caregivers right away if you feel light-headed or short of breath, or if you have a cold sweat, chest pain, a severe headache, fast or slow heartbeats, or pounding in your neck or ears.

 Before taking this medicine

-You should not be treated with Lumason if you are allergic to it, or if you have:
+You should not be treated with Lumason if you are allergic to it.

-a genetic heart condition called "cardiac shunt"; or
+a congenital heart defect (especially a condition called "cardiac shunt"); or

 a lung condition that has recently become worse.

 Tell your doctor if you are pregnant or breastfeeding.

 How is Lumason given?